|← Chapter 5·||Turning Signs (Contents)||References||blog|

 We have already met a similar promise in Thomas 18: ‘Blessed is he who will take his place in the beginning; he will know the end and will not experience death’ (Lambdin translation).
 Thomas 19 seems to develop the idea a little further, though perhaps more cryptically:

-A step beyond the narrow notion of individual salvation, though still far short of the bodhisattva vow to save all sentient beings, is the idea (common in early Christian times) of a spiritual ‘elect’ exclusively destined for immortality.
-But again, this ‘immortality’ need not be relegated to an afterlife.
-A Nag Hammadi text entitled On the Origin of the World tells us that the savior has created four ‘races,’ the highest of which is ‘kingless and perfect, being the highest of all.
-For these shall enter the holy place of their father.… Moreover they are kings within the mortal domain, in that they are immortal’ (NHL, 188).
-Why put off eternal life until after death?
-Perhaps ‘what you look for has come, but you do not know it’ (Thomas 51, Meyer) – for if you knew it, you would be a ‘king.’
+A step beyond the narrow notion of individual salvation, though still far short of the bodhisattva vow to free (or “save”) innumerable sentient beings, is the idea (common in early Christian times) of a spiritual “elect” exclusively destined for immortality.
+But again, this “immortality” need not be relegated to an individual afterlife.
+A Nag Hammadi text entitled On the Origin of the World tells us that

 … in dealing with truth we are immortal, and need fear no change nor accident.
 The oldest Egyptian or Hindu philosopher raised a corner of the veil from the statue of the divinity; and still the trembling robe remains raised, and I gaze upon as fresh a glory as he did, since it was I in him that was then so bold, and it is he in me that now renews the vision.

-In order to ‘renew the vision,’ sometimes you have to burst the bubble of the old.
+Charles Peirce's essay on ‘Immortality in the Light of Synechism’ (EP2:1-3), as we'll see in Chapters 8 and 17, takes up this idea of continuity.
+But in order to ‘renew the vision’ of ‘glory,’ sometimes you have to burst the bubble of the old.
 At the apocalyptic moment, ‘the skies roll up like a scroll’ (Isaiah 34.4), an image echoed in Revelation 6:14 and in Thomas 111:

 1Jesus said, “The heavens and the earth will roll up in your presence, 2and whoever is living from the living one will not see death.”
 3Doesn’t Jesus say, “Whoever has found oneself, of that person the world is not worthy”?Only the first part of this is a ‘kernel’ saying, according to DeConick, but as a whole it combines three central Thomasine themes: apocalypse, immortality and self-knowledge.
 Compare what Jesus says to Martha in John 11:25-6: ‘I am the resurrection and the life; whoever believes in me, though he die, yet shall he live, and whoever lives and believes in me shall never die.’
-If Jesus here speaks as the primal person (the Living One), the point here is the same (except that the ‘seeker’ in Thomas becomes in John a ‘believer’).
+If Jesus here speaks as the primal person (the Living One), the point here is the same, except that the ‘seeker’ in Thomas becomes in John a ‘believer.’
 The end of the world turns out to be the beginning of reunion with the Living One.
-The exit of the old separated self caught in its cage of birth-and-death is the entrance of a deeper self, which we might describe as ‘superior to the world’ – or perhaps ‘king over the All.’(NHS)
+The death of addiction to the old separated self is the rebirth of a deeper self, which we might describe as king over the All.(NHS)

 Jesus says: ‘The one who seeks should not cease seeking until he finds.
 And when he finds, he will be dismayed.
 And when he is dismayed, he will be astonished.
 And he will be king over the All.’